pgrandje/pohelper/POHelper/Notes/README.txt

 only from the IDE.

 - Other options
--generate  (can be set to analyze for the hints file.)
+-generate code | hints | codefromhints
 -codeShell or -codeShellTemplate -- for setting the filepath of the code template file.
 This is the file that defines the other shell, such as the class name, for the page object.
 -tagSwitch or tagSwitchTemplate -- specifies the filepath for the tags to be used for code generation and the code template